Aimée du Buc de Rivéry: Legend about her being Valide Nakşidil Sultan

-According to the legend, Aimée becomes the wife of the Sultan Abdul Hamid I, taking the name of Nakşidil.
-She supposedly teaches the Sultan French and introduces French ideas to him, and so to the Ottoman people.
-For the first time, a permanent ambassador is sent from Constantinople to Paris.
-The legend credits her with influencing the Sultan to make French-style reforms which then lead to his death at the hands of the Janissaries and the Ulema, since both groups oppose liberalization of the empire.
-After his death, Nakşidil continues to hold influence over Mahmud II, either as his biological or as his foster mother, having had a hand in his education.
-When Mahmud II succeeds Abdul Hamid as Sultan, he starts a French newspaper and allows Nakşidil to decorate the Topkapı Palace in rococo style, which is popular in France at that time.
+According to the legend, Aimée became the wife of the Sultan Abdul Hamid I, taking the name of Nakşidil.
+She supposedly taught the Sultan French and introduces French ideas to him, and so to the Ottoman people.
+For the first time, a permanent ambassador was sent from Constantinople to Paris.
+The legend credits her with influencing the Sultan to make French-style reforms which then led to his death at the hands of the Janissaries and the Ulema, since both groups opposed liberalization of the empire.
+After his death, Nakşidil continued to hold influence over Mahmud II, either as his biological or foster mother, having had a hand in his education.
+When Mahmud II succeeded Abdul Hamid as Sultan, he started a French newspaper and allowed Nakşidil to decorate the Topkapı Palace in rococo style, which was popular in France at that time.

 Several retellings of the legend claim that she even exerted influence in foreign policy, and that the Ottoman ruler's attitude towards the French deteriorated as a consequence of Napoléon's divorce of Aimée's cousin-in-law, Joséphine Bonaparte, in order to marry Marie Louise.
 This was taken to explain the Ottomans conceding in their war with Russia (to enable their resistance against Napoléon) as well as the Ottomans siding with England over France during the Napoleonic Wars.

 The legend of Aimée as Nakşidil ends with claiming that she accepted Islam as part of the harem etiquette, since it was the religion of her husband, yet always remained a Roman Catholic in her heart.
 Supposedly, her last wish was for a Christian priest to perform the last rites.
 Her son, Mahmud II, did not deny her this: as Aimée lay dying, a priest passed for the first time through the Seraglio, to perform the Holy Sacrament before her death.
 Her tomb lies not far from the Hagia Sophia.